mesosphere/mesos-build-images/README.md

-This repository contains a collection of Dockerfiles scripts for building Docker images in which Mesos releases are tested.
+This repository contains a collection of Dockerfiles for building Docker images in which Mesos releases are tested.